AmethystWillia/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
-  • Closure is used in the return function, you can tell because the function is calling upon variables outside of the function.
+  • Closure is used in the return function, you can tell because the function is calling upon variables in the outer function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
   • The name called in `dansRoll` will always be the same but the number rolled can change.
 c.
 What is the lexical scope of `newRoll`?
-  • `newRoll` is in the inner scope.
+  • `newRoll` is scoped to `function`.

 ### Task 3 - Stretch Goals